nabielnx/nabielnx/README.md

 ## 👋 Hi there!
-I'm lowwyi
+I'm nabielnx

 I'm a Informatics Engineering student, deeply enthusiastic about *AI Engineering* and *Full-Stack Development*.
-I love turning complex ideas (especially in AI) into real, functional, and automated solutions.
+I love turning complex ideas (especially in Games) into real, functional, and automated solutions.

 ---